Zankoku-Okuno/unicoder/README.md

 [![Build Status](https://travis-ci.org/Zankoku-Okuno/unicoder.svg?branch=master)](https://travis-ci.org/Zankoku-Okuno/unicoder)

-The unicoder reads in a source file and makes replacements in-place.
+Unicoder reads in a source file and makes replacements in-place.
 The goal is to allow ascii interfaces to be able to insert unicode without taking your hands off the keyboard.
 This can allow for unicode to be entered into source code or any other text document you're editing.